declancm/virtualenv-creator/README.md

 **To manually run the script:**

-_Note: For Windows PowerShell (the old version), replace all instances of pwsh with powershell._
+_Note: For Windows PowerShell (the old version), replace all instances of 'pwsh' with 'powershell'._

 - Enter the following command into PowerShell: